Chase Freedom Unlimited

 After spending $500 within the first 3 months of account opening, you’ll receive a sign-up bonus of $150 worth around 15,000 Ultimate Rewards points.

 How this card compares

-Citi Double Cash Card pays 1% cash back when you make a purchase and another 1% back as you pay for that purchase.
-There’s no cap on how much you can earn back, making this card a leader in the cash-back category.
+The Citi Double Cash Card pays 1% cash back when you make a purchase and another 1% back as you pay for that purchase.
+Plus, there’s no cap on how much you can earn back, making this card a leader in the cash-back category.

-The Alliant Cashback Visa Signature Credit Card pays 3% back during the first year of card ownership, then 2.5% thereafter.
-You have to be a credit union member to be eligible for the card.
+The Alliant Cashback Visa Signature Credit Card gives you 3% back during the first year of card ownership (2.5% thereafter).
+But there’s one catch: You have to be a credit union member to be eligible for the card.